-For a long while life fit in that container, but then something curious started happening.
-My programmed voices insisted on reinforcing that box, but life experiences and worldviews began to crack it anyway.
+For a long while life fit in a container, but then something curious started happening.
+Familiar voices insisted on the box, but life experiences and worldviews began to crack it anyway.
 Soon all the rebar in my concrete foundation was seemingly jackhammered out one by one: I was deconstructing.
 A better name for it might be Unbundling (see why here).

-I seem to be entering what Richard Rohr calls the second half of life: “Most people do not see things as they are, rather, they see things as they are.”
+I seemed to be entering what Richard Rohr calls the second half of life: “Most people do not see things as they are, rather, they see things as they are.”
 Whoa.
-Then why is everyone acting like they have an objectively sure explanation and others are wrong?
+Then why is everyone acting like they have the sure explanation and ‘the others’ are wrong?
 Where is the mystery, the nuance, the humility in all this certainty? (see Stained Glass)

 I could go on… and I am, that’s what this writing adventure is all about.
 Quick note:

 You will hear me talk about the church from time to time.
 That’s because she raised me, and even when you wrestle with your upbringing, you don’t disown your mother.
 In some ways it’s family business, but I’m finding everyone has “business” in their family and it helps to know we’re not alone.
-(See Church Anger)
+(See Angry Tides)

 Oh, and one more thing.
 When our picture-perfect evangelical daughter went to college and informed the world she is queer, another box was broken, so you’ll hear about some of that here too.
 Just enough to make traditional readers call up the prayer chain, and the already inclusive say, duh, what took them so long. (see The Haircut)